kennethmanhonglee/meowdium/README.md

 # Meowdium

-Meowdium is an online platform disrupting the feline digital space by providing cats the opportunity to write, publish, share, and discuss knowlege of all types.
+Meowdium is an online platform disrupting the feline digital space by providing cats the opportunity to write, publish, share, and discuss knowledge of all types.

 Users are able register for their own accounts, allowing them to publish original written content in the form of pawsts, engage the community through pawments on pawsts, and show their support through catnips.
 Even without logging into an account, visitors are able to view all pawsts, pawments, and catnips, though they cannot interact.